Masala Herb

 • 5 Tablespoon Garam Masala

-• 2 Tablespoon Coriander Seeds ground
+• 2 Tablespoon Coriander Seeds Ground

-• 1 Tablespoon Cumin ground
+• 1 Tablespoon Cumin Seeds Ground

 • 1 Tablespoon Ketchup